etw3gh/dinesafe/README.md

 Web: TODO
 Android: TODO

-Monitors open data from the Waterloo region and Toronto.
+Monitors open data from Peel, Waterloo and Toronto.
 Compiles all versions into a master archive.

 Collects inspection urls from other regions in Ontario without